iotaledger/iota/sdk/typescript/README.md

 ## Getting coins from the faucet

-You can request iota from the faucet when running against devnet, testnet, or localnet
+You can request iota from the faucet when running against testnet, testnet, or localnet

 ```typescript
 import { getFaucetHost, requestIotaFromFaucetV0 } from '@iota/iota-sdk/faucet';